 Gift Ideas for the Unofficial Relationship

 As if deciding what to wear on dates isn’t hard enough, now you’re stuck deciding what gift to buy – or even if you should get them anything at all – for their birthday.
 Plus, a gift can say a lot about your feelings – are they lukewarm or red hot?
 The pressure to nail the proper gift that says how you feel without going overboard (or being underwhelming) is more stressful than obsessively checking your phone for a text, an email, or even (gasp) a call back.

 Today, I present Part 1 of my two-part series on the proper gift for the new or unofficial relationship.
 Part 1 is for the gentlemen and next week, I’ll offer some ideas for the ladies.

-So with that, buck up fellas and get your romance on, ‘cause here are my top 3 Quick and Dirty Tips on the right gift for the unofficial relationship:
+So with that, buck up fellas and get your romance on, ‘cause here are some gift ideas for undefined relationships in various stages (let's call 'em mild, medium, and hot).

 Tip #1: Things Just Got Started